Bonizario/udacity-git-course/README.md

 $ git revert "reference-to-commit"
 ```

 - Git takes the changes that were made in a commit and does the exact opposite of them.
-After, creates a new commit to record the change
+Then, creates a new commit to record the change

 ## :pushpin: git reset